cupid5trick/cupid5trick-docs/content/posts/10-ComputeScience/BACKEND/Git/Git 配置.md

 `versionsort.suffix`

-Even when version sort is used in [git-tag(1)](file:///D:/install/x86_64/Git/mingw64/share/doc/git-doc/git-config.htmlgit-tag.html), tagnames with the same base version but different suffixes are still sorted lexicographically, resulting e.g. in prerelease tags appearing after the main release (e.g. "1.0-rc1" after "1.0").
+Even when version sort is used in git-tag(1).
 This variable can be specified to determine the sorting order of tags with different suffixes.

 By specifying a single suffix in this variable, any tagname containing that suffix will appear before the corresponding main release.
 E.g. if the variable is set to "-rc", then all "1.0-rcX" tags will appear before "1.0".
 If specified multiple times, once per suffix, then the order of suffixes in the configuration will determine the sorting order of tagnames with those suffixes.
 E.g. if "-pre" appears before "-rc" in the configuration, then all "1.0-preX" tags will be listed before any "1.0-rcX" tags.
 The placement of the main release tag relative to tags with various suffixes can be determined by specifying the empty suffix among those other suffixes.
 E.g. if the suffixes "-rc", "", "-ck" and "-bfs" appear in the configuration in this order, then all "v4.8-rcX" tags are listed first, followed by "v4.8", then "v4.8-ckX" and finally "v4.8-bfsX".